baseplate/examples/movies/README.md

-# 📚 Library
+# 📽 Movies

-> A Baseplate example project using PostgreSQL
+> A Baseplate example project using MongoDB

 ## Installing the core application